netdata/netdata/docs/configuration-guide.md

 ##### Stop sending info to registry.my-netdata.io

-You will need to configure the [registry] section in netdata.conf.
+You will need to configure the [registry] section in `netdata.conf`.
 First read the [registry documentation](../registry/).
 In it, are instructions on how to [run your own registry](../registry/#run-your-own-registry).

 ##### Change the IP address/port Netdata listens to

-The settings are under netdata.conf [web].
+The settings are under `netdata.conf` [web].
 Look at the [web server documentation](../web/server/#binding-netdata-to-multiple-ports) for more info.

 ### System resource usage